vermont42/Conjuguer/README.md

 **Conjuguer** is licensed under the GNU General Public License in order to discourage release of low-quality clones to the App Store™.
 Conjugar briefly suffered this indignity.

+The image in the placeholder app icon and splash-screen are by Anirudh Koul, who released the image under the [CC BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/).

 ### TODOs

-* Get frequency data for more verbs.
 * Add quiz mode and integrate with Game Center™.
-* Internationalize and then localize for French.
-* Add descriptions of tenses.
+* Add more descriptions of tenses.
 * Add a help button to explain endings and stem alterations on the verb-model screen.
 * Add unit tests for non-SwiftUI code.
 There _are_ unit tests for all eighty-five verb models and for all compound tenses.
 * Ensure that the app takes full advantage of accessibility APIs and features.